Devin Booker, Suns Reportedly Agree to 5-Year, $158M Max Contract Extension

 Devin Booker will be in the desert for years to come.

-Shams Charania of Yahoo Sports reported on Saturday that Booker and the Phoenix Suns have come to terms on a five-year, $158 million maximum contract extension.
+Shams Charania of Yahoo Sports reported on Saturday that Booker and the Phoenix Suns came to terms on a five-year, $158 million maximum contract extension.

 ESPN's Adrian Wojnarowski reported in early July that the two sides were making progress on a deal.